-247 Commonwealth was designed by Bradlee and Winslow, architects, and built in 1878 by Thomas J. Whidden, builder, for Uriel Haskell Crocker and his wife, Clara Garland (Ballard) Crocker.
+247 Commonwealth was designed by Bradlee and Winslow, architects, and built in 1878 by Thomas J. Whidden, builder, for Uriel Haskell Crocker, an attorney and author of books on the law and jurisprudence, and his wife, Clara Garland (Ballard) Crocker.
 They previously had lived at 25 West Cedar.
-He is shown as the owner of 247 Commonwealth on the original building permit application, dated April 12, 1878, and on the final inspection report, dated December 31, 1878.
-He also is shown as the owner on the 1883, 1888, and 1898 Bromley maps.

-In about 1905, 247 Commonwealth was purchased by George Snell Mandell and his wife, Emily W. (Proctor) Mandell.
+On November 1, 1905, 247 Commonwealth was purchased from the Crockers by Emily W. (Proctor) Mandell, the wife of George Snell Mandell.
 They previously had lived at 256 Commonwealth.
-They also maintained a home in Hamilton.
+They also maintained a home in Beverly through 1912 and then in Hamilton.

 The Mandells had 247 Commonwealth significantly rebuilt, including a granite façade with a bow across the entire front, designed by architect William Rantoul.
-Architectural plans for the rebuilding — including front and rear elevations, floor plans, framing plans. and piling plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-68).
+Architectural plans for the rebuilding — including front and rear elevations, floor plans, framing plans. and piling plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-68).

 George Mandell’s father, Samuel Pierce Mandell, was publisher of The Boston Transcript.
 George Mandell worked for the Transcript in various positions, including serving as treasurer and editor, and after his father’s death in 1920, he became the publisher.

-By 1945, 247 Commonwealth had been acquired by Dr. Francis Lee Weille, a physician, who converted it into medical offices.
+On June 30, 1944, 247 Commonwealth was acquired from Thomas Mandell and Emma (Mandell) Rice by Dr. Francis Lee Weille, a physician and ear and throat specialist, who converted it into medical offices.
 He maintained his offices there until the early 1970s along with several other physicians to whom he leased office space.
-He and his wife, Eleanor, lived in Brookline.
+He and his wife, Eleanor Perry (Walker) Weille, lived in Brookline.

-In April of 1973, he filed for (and subsequently received) permission to legalize the occupancy as four medical offices and two dwelling units, which he indicated was the existing condition (the residential units being located on one and one-half floors of the building).
+In April of 1973, Dr. Weille filed for (and subsequently received) permission to legalize the occupancy as four medical offices and two dwelling units, which he indicated was the existing condition (the residential units being located on one and one-half floors of the building).

 In May of 1973, he filed for (and subsequently received) permission to convert the property from four offices and two residential units into offices for the American Cancer Society.

-In November of 1973, the Massachusetts Division of the American Cancer Society acquired 247 Commonwealth from Francis Lee Weille.
+On November 19, 1973, 247 Commonwealth was acquired from Francis Lee Weille by the Massachusetts Division of the American Cancer Society.
 It continued to occupy the building until the mid-1990s.

 In May of 1996, it filed for permission to convert the property from offices into a professional language school, the English Language Center.
 The application was denied and the Society’s appeal was dismissed.